EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 ![MGnify-specific guidance is provided in a Jupyter Lab user interface extension \label{help-extension}](./figures/help-extension.png)

 ## Improving interoperability of IGV as a Jupyter Lab Widget
-IGV (the Integrative Genomics Viewer) and its javascript implementation `IGV.js` [@IGVjs] are interactive tools for exploring genomes and annotations.
+IGV (the Integrative Genomics Viewer) and its javascript implementation `IGV.js` [@usesMethodIn:IGVjs] are interactive tools for exploring genomes and annotations.

 The MGnify website uses `IGV.js` to visualise genomes and assembly contigs from metagenomic-derived datasets.
 Whilst expanding the MGnify notebooks to cover more datatypes, we found a need to include a visualisation like IGV in some notebooks – particularly when developing notebooks to analyse MGnify's Metagenome Assembled Genome (MAG) catalogues.